tuhin-nag/jtp-game-recommendation/README.md

 ![image](https://github.com/tuhin-nag/jtp-game-recommendation/assets/68266325/04bc1a89-a888-427b-bb8b-6b3cbca00253)

-- Return to the "home Page" to view your recommendations.
+- Return to the "Home Page" to view your recommendations.

 ## Implementation